Back to blog

 Roberta Aukstikalnyte

 Scrapy is a popular Python package commonly used in the web scraping field.
-While it’s ideal for scraping static websites, the same could not be said for dynamic, JavaScript-heavy websites: it may require rendering and additional user input.
+While it’s ideal for scraping static web pages, the same could not be said for dynamic, JavaScript rendering-heavy websites: it may require rendering and additional user input.

-As a result, Scrapy Playwright was released – an advanced headless browser designed for scraping dynamic JavaScript websites.
-In today’s article, we’ll demonstrate how to successfully gather public data using Playwright integration for Scrapy paired with Oxylabs’ proxies.
+As a result, Scrapy Playwright was released – an advanced headless browser designed for scraping dynamic, JavaScript-enabled sites.
+In this Scrapy Playwright tutorial, we’ll demonstrate how to successfully gather public data using Playwright integration for Scrapy paired with Oxylabs' proxies.
 If you're new to scraping, get a quick start with this JavaScript & Node.js scraping guide.

 Let's get started!